stingray82/Tag-Manager-for-SureCart/rup-crm-tag-mapper/readme.txt

 == Frequently Asked Questions ==

 = How do I add a new dashboard tab? =
 After Activating Navigate to the new submenu in the Sure Cart Menu and enable, add your price ID select your Fluent Tag and Save
 == Changelog ==
+= 1.0.15 12 August 2025 =
+New: Deploy Methodology
+New: Production Test - New deploy.sh
+Fixed: Icon Issue

 = 1.0.14 7 August 2025 =
 New: Deploy Methodology